sliaskonis/ECE180-High-Performance-Computing/Lab5/README.md

 make <flags>
 ```
 The following compilation flag is available:
-- SAVE_FINAL_COORDINATES: saves the final coordinates of each body at the end of the simulation to a text file.
+- SAVE_FINAL_COORDINATES: saves the coordinates of each body at the end of the first iteration of the simulation to a text file.
+Final coordinates can be used for measuring the accuracy
+                          of the parallel implementations.

 Then start the simulation using: